President Trump slammed by Christian magazine, locals weigh in

-FRESNO, California (KSEE) — The fallout from the impeachment vote has President Donald Trump facing harsh criticism from a surprising source: Christianity Today magazine.
+FRESNO, California (KGPE) — The fallout from the impeachment vote has President Donald Trump facing harsh criticism from a surprising source: Christianity Today magazine.

 It was founded by the late Reverend Billy Graham.